Learnware-LAMDA/Learnware/docs/components/spec.rst

 Privacy Protection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the third row of the figure, we show the eight pseudo-data with the largest weights :math:`\beta` in the Image Specification generated on the CIFAR-10 dataset.
+In the third row of the figure, we show the eight pseudo-data with the largest weights`\beta` in the Image Specification generated on the CIFAR-10 dataset.
 Notice that the Image Specification generated based on Neural Tangent Kernel (NTK) protects the user's privacy very well.

-In contrast, we show the performance of the RBF kernel on image dat in the first row of the figure below.
+In contrast, we show the performance of the RBF kernel on image data in the first row of the figure below.
-The RBF not only exposes the real data (plotted in the corresponding position in the second row), but also fails to fully utilise the weights :math:`\beta`.
+The RBF not only exposes the real data (plotted in the corresponding position in the second row) but also fails to fully utilize the weights :math:`\beta`.

 .. image:: ../_static/img/image_spec.png
    :align: center